Nimzy2/WWM/kenya-womens-march/PUBLICATIONS_STORAGE_SETUP.md

      - **Upload**: Allow authenticated users to upload files
      - **Read**: Allow public to read files (if bucket is public, this is automatic)

-## Storage Policies SQL (Optional)
+## Storage Policies SQL (REQUIRED)

-If you want to set up Row Level Security policies for the storage bucket, run this SQL in your Supabase SQL Editor:
+**IMPORTANT:** You MUST set up storage policies for uploads to work.
+Run this SQL in your Supabase SQL Editor:

 ```sql
 -- Allow authenticated users to upload files